-Spoil yourself with a set of Iranian style pottery embellished with beautiful patterns and colors to enjoy on your dining table or make some friends or relatives happy by bringing some of these creations as Iran souvenirs.
+Spoil yourself with a set of Iranian-style pottery embellished with beautiful patterns and colours to enjoy on your dining table or make some friends or relatives happy by bringing some of these creations as Iran souvenirs.

 In Esfahan Grand Bazaar you can also find beautiful objects in silver and miniature painted boxes made with camel bone.
 In this market, don’t shy away from performing your best haggling skills.

 Last but not least, some very much appreciated Iran souvenirs are its beautiful precious and semi-precious stones.

 From rubies to turquoise, in Iran, you can find pretty jewellery made with local precious stones or you can even buy only the stones and get your jewelry made once back home.

 Important turquoise mines in Iran are in Nishapur, in the province of Khorasan.
 Given the omnipresent blue in all possible shades in the decorations of palaces, mosques, jewellery and house ornaments, it’s easy to understand the turquoise has been used since ancient times in Persia.